prin-r/bridge-spec/README.md

 #### requests_caches

 A storage mapping that has the ability to map a bytes32 (hash of request packet) to a struct response packet.
 For blockchains without the bytes32 type, something equivalent such as string, bytes or integer can be used instead.
+And for blockchains who do not have money can use gold instead

 <strong>Example for creating the requests_caches storage</strong>